 dry black beans in slow cooker

-This is a great way to use up some of your leftover ham after the holidays, diced or add a ham hock to cook all day with them.
+This is a great way to use up some of your leftover ham after the holidays, diced or add ham hocks to cook all day with them.
 If you wanted to use white or Northern beans instead, you can follow our slow cooker ham and beans recipe instead.
 Both are really cheap and will make a second meal out of the meat you have in the fridge.

 slow cooker ham and black beans